css-raku/HTML-Canvas-raku/README.md

 # Install

-This package depends on Cairo, Font::FreeType, Text::FriBidi and HarfBuzz.
-Additional fonts may also be required on your system on your system:
+This package depends on Cairo, FontConfig, Font::FreeType, Text::FriBidi and HarfBuzz.
+Additional fonts may also be required on your system:

 - the [freetype](https://www.freetype.org/download.html) native library needs to be on your system to enable Font::FreeType installation
 - Text::FriBidi is required for handling of BiDirectional text.
 - the native `Cairo` library is also needed.
 See instructions at https://cairographics.org/download/.
-- Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) package is also currently required.
+- Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) native library is also required.

 # Example